What does it mean to be an Expert?

 An expert may draw from experience, and thus be able to predict better than their opponents.
 A player which is able to better predict and react ahead of time is “one step ahead”, and has an edge over another player which is not doing so.

 A physician will be presented with a situation about the patient, judge what investigations are worth doing and ultimately predict how most likely the scenario will evolve, and what course of action are possible and their predicted outcomes.
-Likewise, an engineer will be presented with a problem and a set of constraints, attempt to predict the costs and likelyhood of success of different approaches, and present those trade offs for examination.
+Likewise, an engineer will be presented with a problem and a set of constraints, attempt to predict the costs and likelihood of success of different approaches, and present those trade offs for examination.

-While doing so, both expert traverse different levels of abstraction, from the high-level goal to the nitty-gritty execution, which is manageable due to how they chunked toghether learned information for considering relevant concepts and discarding unrelated ones, and ultimately producing a judgment or prediction which is valuable for a third-party.
+While doing so, both expert traverse different levels of abstraction, from the high-level goal to the nitty-gritty execution, which is manageable due to how they chunked together learned information for considering relevant concepts and discarding unrelated ones, and ultimately producing a judgment or prediction which is valuable for a third-party.